Skip to main content

 Rangelands Living Skin trial practices

-The Finlaysons used additional practical and inexpensive methods to rehabilitate clay pans and clay (not salty) scalds.
-Together with the project partners, the Finlaysons designed an experiment for testing three practices, and created one plot for each practice, keeping one as a ‘control’ in which no actions were undertaken.
+The Finlaysons used additional practical and inexpensive methods to rehabilitate claypans and clay (not salty) scalds.
+Together with the project partners, the Finlaysons designed an experiment for testing three practices, creating one plot for each practice and designating a fourth plot as a control in which no actions were undertaken.

-The three practices can be summarised as 1) ripping, 2) ripping, planting saltbush seed and applying biological stimulants, and 3) applying hay and creating herd disturbance.
-The trial plots of (1) and (2) test whether mechanical disturbance of the clay pan, with and without the addition of saltbush seed and biostimulants, will increase water absorption and allow plants to establish and increase ground cover on scalded areas.
+The three practices can be summarised as 1) ripping, 2) ripping, planting saltbush seed and applying biological stimulants and 3) applying hay and creating herd disturbance.
+The trial plots 1 and 2 tested whether mechanical disturbance of the claypan, with and without the addition of saltbush seed and biostimulants, would increase water absorption and allow plants to establish and increase ground cover on scalded areas.

-Plot (3) tests the impact of intense herd disturbance on the claypan.
+Plot 3 tested the impact of intense herd disturbance on the claypan.
 To prepare the third plot, hay bales were spread throughout the area to introduce organic matter, increase excitement among the entering herd and ensure the herd dispersed across the plot.
-A herd of around 600 450kg cattle (and two camels) disturbed the claypan overnight with as much continuous herd movement encouraged during this time as possible.
+A herd of around six hundred 450 kg cattle (and two camels) disturbed the claypan overnight with as much continuous herd movement encouraged during this time as possible.
 Reflecting on the trial, Graham said, ‘We had a really good mulching impact, a lot of dung deposited, and then we were lucky to get 60 mm of rain.
 I’ve been toying with doing this for over 20 years on this claypan.’
 His reflection reinforces the challenge of running these trials, as the weather can have a strong influence on the outcome.
 Graham plans to run the herd through the areas again to create more disturbance.

-Replicated plot trails of biostimulants are being undertaken across the four participating Rangelands Living Skin farms.
-The replicated plot trials provide an opportunity to investigate the soil and plant benefits of various treatments on a small scale in a scientifically rigorous manner.
+In addition to the demonstration site at each farm, a set of three replicated plot trials of biostimulants were undertaken across the four participating Rangelands Living Skin farms.
+The replicated plot trials provided an opportunity to investigate the soil and plant benefits of various treatments on a small scale in a scientifically rigorous manner.

 The treatments at Bokhara Plains included: